ricklove/Make10/Notes/Make10.md

 #### Short Description

-Throw the bubbles from one number to another to make 10 with fun bubble physics.
+Throw the bubbles from one number to another to make 10 with fun bubble physics

 #### Long Description